vdaas/vald/docs/user/get-started.md

     kubectl cluster-info
     ```

-2. Prepare Scylla DB and k8s metrics-server
+2. Prepare Scylla DB and kubernetes metrics-server

     Deploy Scylla as a backup database.